 Part time undergraduate, graduate and co-op students are not automatically billed for the health fee.
 They may still access SHC services either by paying the quarterly health fee (for unlimited visits within the quarter) or by paying a “fee for service” charge at each visit.

-All RIT students are required to carry insurance coverage to cover services provided outside the SHC, such as:
+All RIT students are expected to carry insurance coverage to cover services provided outside the SHC, such as:

 Students may purchase insurance coverage through a special Aetna Student Accident and Sickness Plan offered through RIT.
 The plan provides coverage for a full calendar year and is not limited to services within the Rochester area.